Belle Terre, New York: Geography

 According to the United States Census Bureau, the village has a total area of 0.9 sqmi, all land.

+Location

 The village occupies the northeastern half of the Mt.
-Misery peninsula and overlooks both Port Jefferson Harbor and the Long Island Sound.
-All access to the village over land is from the neighboring village of Port Jefferson, which serves as Belle Terre's nearest commercial center and transit hub.
+Misery Peninsula and overlooks both Port Jefferson Harbor and the Long Island Sound.
+All access to the village by way of land is from the neighboring village of Port Jefferson, which additionally serves as Belle Terre's nearest commercial center and transportation hub.

 Demographics

 As of the census of 2010, there were 792 people, 286 households, and 224 families residing in the village.
 The racial makeup of the village was 92.6% White, 1.3% African American, 3.3% Asian, 1.3% from other races, and 1.5% from two or more races.
 Hispanic or Latino of any race were 3.9% of the population.

 There were 286 households, out of which 30.8% had children under the age of 18 living with them, 72.0% were married couples living together, 2.1% had a male householder with no wife present, 4.2% had a female householder with no husband present, and 21.7% were non-families.
 15.7% of all households were made up of individuals, and 9.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.77 persons and the average family size was 3.10 persons.